ffreemt/baidu-tr-free/README.md

 ### Acknowledgments

-* Thanks to all whose code was used
+* Thanks to everyone whose code was used
-* JS_SIGN can be found on the net.
-It's also not too difficult to obtain similar code from devtools.
+* JS_SIGN (javascript code for signing) can be found on the net.
+It's also not too difficult to obtain some similar code from Chrome's devtools.